Sleeve Gastrectomy

 • Restricts the amount of food the stomach can hold.

 • Induces rapid and significant weight loss that comparative studies find similar to that of the Roux-en-Y gastric bypass.
-Weight loss of >50 percent for 3 to 5+ year data, and weight loss comparable to that of the bypass with maintenance of >50 percent.
+Weight loss of >50 percent for 3 to 5+ year data, and weight loss comparable to the bypass with maintenance of >50 percent.

 • Involves a relatively short hospital stay of approximately 2 days.

-• Causes favorable changes in gut hormones that suppress hunger, reduce appetite and improve satiety.
+• Causes favorable changes in gut hormones that suppress hunger, reduce appetite, and improve satiety.

 Disadvantages

-• Is a non-reversible procedure.
+• It is a non-reversible procedure.

 • Has the potential for long-term vitamin deficiencies.